kumarswaresh/AttachmentAnalyzer/README.md

    npm run dev
    ```

-   This starts both the API server (port 8000) and the frontend (port 5000).
+   This starts both the API server and frontend on port 5005 (configurable via PORT environment variable).

 ### AWS Deployment